Examples¶

 --passthrough "-invalid-option" main.c

-The wrapper will show the XC8 error message to help you identify the problem.
+The wrapper will show the XC8 or PIC-AS error message to help you identify the problem.

 Next Steps¶